AleksandarJavorovic/cooktopia/TESTING.md

   - Links do not have a discernible name
   - Links rely on color to be distinguishable
   - Background and foreground colors of the links do not have a sufficient contrast ratio
-- Lower performance score on certain pages is due to the use of a lot of external libraries
+- Lower performance scores on certain pages are due to the use of a lot of external libraries
+- Due to time constraints at the moment it will stay as it is

 | Page | Desktop | Mobile |
 | ---- | ----------------- | -------- |